Skip to main content

 Cypriot fishermen have promoted lionfish as an affordable tavern delicacy since 2021 to reduce invasive populations and support local fishing incomes.

-• On Dec.
-20, 2025, Photis Gaitanos and other fishermen at Larnaca harbour removed venomous spines from lionfish and iced them while tavern owner Stephanos Mentonis added the fish to meze menus.
+• A few years ago, Photis Gaitanos and other fishermen at Larnaca harbour removed venomous spines from lionfish and iced the catch while Stephanos Mentonis added lionfish to meze menus.

-• The Cyprus Fisheries Department says the Suez Canal expansion and warmer seas allowed Indo-Pacific species into the Mediterranean Sea, while Costas Kadis links extreme weather to climate change.
+• The Cyprus Fisheries Department says warmer seas and the expanded Suez Canal opened routes for Indo-Pacific species, while Costas Kadis links extreme weather to increased Mediterranean habitat suitability.

-• Fishermen report declining incomes since the invasives arrived, as local fishermen say catches diminish and fishing gear and nets sustain damage, prompting appeals to the European Union.
+• Fishermen report declining incomes since the invasives arrived as catches diminish and fishing gear and nets sustain damage, prompting local fishermen to appeal to the European Union for help.

-• Models show lionfish could spread across the Mediterranean by century's end, while the 2021 `#TasteTheOcean` social-media campaign and Stavris Georgiou promote eating invasives.
+• Models show lionfish could spread across the Mediterranean by century's end, while the 2021 '#TasteTheOcean' social-media campaign and Stavris Georgiou promote eating them to curb populations.

 Insights by Ground AI